 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-This past weekend I attended Dîner en Blanc DC.
-This is my second time attending Dîner en Blanc.
+I have now attended Dîner en Blanc on two separate occasions.
 This is an event that requires some preparation, supplies, and strategy to have a great time and I want to share what we’ve learned and what has worked to help others enjoy Dîner en Blanc.
 I hope these tips for Dîner en Blanc will help you have an amazing experience at this unique event!

 Dîner en Blanc began in Paris in 1988 when François Pasquier invited a group of friends to an elegant outdoor dinner, asking them to dress in white so they could find each other.
 It is now a worldwide event spanning six continents.
 A date is chosen, as well as a location.
 However, the location remains a secret until you arrive.